+Source

+AASB 1060.44 Note 11: Inventories

+AASB 1060.20, 28, 31(e) 2022 (\$) 2021 (\$)

+Inventories measured at the lower of cost and net realisable value: ,

+AASB 1060.44(c)(i) Finished goods 715,814 742,383

+AASB 1060.44(c)(ii) Work in progress -

+AASB 1060.44(c)(iii) Raw materials -

+AASB 1060.123(b) 715,814 742,383

+Inventories pledged as securities

+AASB 1060.123(e) An entity shall disclose the total carrying amount of inventories profiabilities. oledged as secui ity

+Inventories held for distribution by not-for-profit entities

+AASB 1060.124 A not-for-profit entity shall also disclose the basis on which any loss of service potential of inventories held for distribution is assessed, or the bases when more than one basis is used.

+Further subclassification of line items

-Source AASB 1060.44 Note 11: Inventories AASB 1060.20, 28 and 31(e) 2022 (\$) 2021 (\$) Inventories measured at the lower of cost and net realisable value: · AASB 1060.44(c)(i) Finished goods 715,814 742,383 AASB 1060.44(c)(ii) Work in progress - AASB 1060.44(c)(iii) Raw materials AASB 1060.123(b) 715,814 742,383 Inventories pledged as securities AASB 1060.123(e) An entity shall disclose the total carrying amount of inventories profiabilities. oledged as secu rity Inventories held for distribution by not-for-profit entities AASB 1060.124 A not-for-profit entity shall also disclose the basis on which any le inventories held for distribution is assessed, or the bases when r Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial positi subclassifications of the line items presented, classified in a man entity's operation.
+AASB 1060.44 Further subclassification of line items An entity shall disclose, either in the statement of financial position or in the notes, further subclassifications of the line items presented, classified in a manner appropriate to the entity's operation.

-Source AASB 1060.44 Note 12: Investments in associates AASB 1060.20, 28 and 31(e) 2022 2021 (\$) (\$) Investments in associates measured using the equity method 1,680,000 AASB 1060.125(b) 1,680,000 - Other information about investments in associates measured us sing the equity me thod AASB 1060.125(c) The fair value of investments in associates, for which there are published price quotations, was [\$x,xxx] at 30 June 2022 (2021: [\$y,yyy]).
-AASB 1060.127 Included in the group's share of the profit of associates for the financial year is an amount of [\$x,xxx] (2021: [\$y,yyy]) that relates to discontinued operations of associates. amount Investments in associates measured using the cost model AASB 1060.126 For investments in associates accounted for by the cost model, 128 Investments in Associates and Joint Ventures , an investor sidividends and other distributions recognised as income. • • Investments in associates measured at fair value AASB 1060.115 and 128 For all financial assets (including investments in associates measured at fair value, where permitted by AASB 128 Investments in Associates and Joint Ventures), the entity shall disclose the basis for determining fair value, for example, quoted market price in an active market or a valuation technique.
-When a valuation technique is used, the entity shall disclose the assumptions applied in determining fair value for each class of financial assets. shall an active aall Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial positions subclassifications of the line items presented, classified in a maentity's operation.
+Source AASB 1060.44 Note 12: Investments in ass sociates AASB 1060.20, 28, 31(e) 2022 (\$) 2021 (\$) Investments in associates measured using the equity method 1,680,000 AASB 1060.125(b) 1,680,000 - Other information about investments in associates measured us sing the equity met hod AASB 1060.125(c) The fair value of investments in associates, for which there are pwas [\$x,xxx] at 30 June 2022 (2021: [\$y,yyy]). oublished price quo tations, AASB 1060.127 Included in the group's share of the profit of associates for the find of [\$x,xxx] (2021: [\$y,yyy]) that relates to discontinued operation mount Investments in associates measured using the cost model AASB 1060.126 For investments in associates accounted for by the cost model, 128 Investments in Associates and Joint Ventures, an investor st dividends and other distributions recognised as income.
+Investments in associates measured at fair value AASB 1060.115, 128 For all financial assets (including investments in associates mean permitted by AASB 128 Investments in Associates and Joint Verification disclose the basis for determining fair value, for example, quote market or a valuation technique.
+When a valuation technique is disclose the assumptions applied in determining fair value for example. ntures), the entity sl d market price in an used, the entity sha nall n active all Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial posit subclassifications of the line items presented, classified in a majentity's operation.